-Appropriate dress includes business casual unless a specific dress code is designated by the clinical agency.
-Lab coats with the BCU Department of Nursing patch on the left upper sleeve and a BCU student photo ID are required, unless not permitted by the clinical agency.
+Appropriate dress includes business casual with a lab coat unless a specific dress code is designated by the clinical agency.
+Lab coats should include the BCU

+Department of Nursing patch on the upper left sleeve.
+A BCU student badge with photo ID is required to be worn at all times while in the clinical setting.
+Students must provide a digital passport photo to the Clinical Coordinator via email to be used on their BCU student badge.
 Students should be conservative with jewelry.
 The following are NOT permitted to be worn in the clinical area: blue jeans, revealing blouses or tops, open-toe shoes or sandals, long fingernails, exposed tattoos, exposed body piercings - with the exception of one ear piercing per ear.